Standard Model Theory for the FCC-ee Tera-Z stage: The ZFITTER project

-is seen in $H_0^T$, and only there: The pure $Z$ exchange initial state radiation term develops at energies above $s=M_Z^2$ the so-called radiative tail.
-This is a huge enhancement, proportional to $M_Z/\Gamma_Z$, of the cross section,
+is seen in $H_0^\mathrm{T}$, and only there: the pure Z exchange initial-state radiation term develops at energies above $s=M_\mathrm{Z}^2$, the so-called radiative tail.
+This is a huge enhancement, proportional to $M_\mathrm{Z}/\Gamma_\mathrm{Z}$, of the cross-section,

-The enhancement is possible due to the prefactor $i /g$.
-If $M_Z/\Gamma_Z$ is small, then
+The enhancement is possible due to the prefactor ${\mathrm{i}} /g$.
+If $M_\mathrm{Z}/\Gamma_\mathrm{Z}$ is small, then